Philippine one-centavo coin

 The one-sentimo coin (1¢) is the smallest-denomination coin of the Philippine peso.
 It has been issued since 1903 during American rule.
 It became the smallest unit of currency following the removal of the half-centavo in 1908.

+In Filipino, the one-centavo coin is referred to as isang sentimo, mamera, or sampera.
+Mamera, in particular, is a slang term for something very cheap, as it represents a value of only one centavo.